Legal Aid: An Essential Tool in Overdose Prevention

 🔹 Success Story: Medical Debt Relief

-A collections agency got a judgment against one client for more than $35,000 in medical bills they claimed she owed.
-To get the money, they tried to garnish her income.
+A collections agency got a judgment against one client for more than $35,000 in medical bills they claimed he owed.
+To get the money, they tried to garnish his income.
 We successfully argued that the provider was not allowed to bill the client because the bills should have been submitted to the Medicaid program.
-Her case was reopened, vacated and dismissed, saving the client from crushing medical debt she was never responsible for.
+His case was reopened, vacated and dismissed, saving the client from crushing medical debt he was never responsible for.

 3. Ensuring Access to Healthcare and Public Benefits